jitsi/handbook/docs/devops-guide/ldap-authentication.md

 If you want to authenticate your users against an LDAP directory instead of the local Prosody user database, you can use the Cyrus SASL package.
-Using this package you might be able ot validate user-supplied credentials against other sources, such as PAM, SQL and more - but this is beyond this article.
+Using this package you might be able to validate user-supplied credentials against other sources, such as PAM, SQL and more - but this is beyond this article.